-Income tax (expense) increased by \$571,000 for the year ended December 31, 2022 compared to 2021.
-The increase was primarily a result of the withholding tax of \$442,000 on the repatriation of cash from subsidiaries in 2022.
-Income tax (expense) in 2022 and 2021 is primarily the result of foreign subsidiary income tax and minimal U.S. state income tax.
+Income tax (expense) decreased by \$489,000 for the year ended December 31, 2023 compared to 2022.
+The decrease was primarily a result of the withholding tax of \$442,000 on the repatriation of cash from subsidiaries in 2022.
+Income tax (expense) in 2023 and 2022 is primarily the result of foreign subsidiary income tax and minimal U.S. state income tax.

-The effective tax rate for 2022 of (156.3%) and 2021 of (25.4%) differed from the statutory tax rates in our tax reporting jurisdictions primarily due to subsidiary income with consolidated losses and the effect of valuation allowances.
-We have a valuation allowance of \$9.3 million and \$7.9 million as of December 31, 2022 and 2021, respectively.
-Our deferred tax assets and valuation allowance have increased by approximately \$422,000 and \$392,000 associated with the requirements of accounting for uncertain tax positions as of December 31, 2022 and 2021, respectively.
+The effective tax rate for 2023 of 28.6% and 2022 of (156.3%) differed from the statutory tax rates in our tax reporting jurisdictions primarily due to subsidiary income with consolidated losses and the effect of valuation allowances.
+We have a valuation allowance of \$8.7 million and \$9.3 million as of December 31, 2023 and 2022, respectively.
+Our deferred tax assets and valuation allowance have increased by approximately \$430,000 and \$422,000 associated with the requirements of accounting for uncertain tax positions as of December 31, 2023 and 2022, respectively.
 Given the uncertainty created by our loss history, particularly in the U.S., which is where most of our net deferred tax assets are located, and the ongoing uncertain economic outlook for our industry, as well as capital and geographic spending, we currently expect to continue to limit the recognition of net deferred tax assets and maintain the tax valuation allowances.